planetfederal/qgis-webappbuilder-plugin/docs/source/usage.rst

 .. figure:: img/otherlayers.png

-   Other layers tab with "Open topo map" and Hydda roads and labels selected
+   Other layers tab with "Carto DB" base layer selected

-You can select from a list of **Base Layers**, which will be displayed below your layers and **Overlays**, which can be shown along side with your layers.
+You can select from a list of **Base Layers**, which will be displayed below your layers and **Overlays**, which can be shown alongside with your layers.

-`Base Layers` contain data such as roads and topography, while `Overlays` are normally complementary layers that would serve as additional information (such as places names labels).
+`Base Layers` contain data such as roads and topography, while `Overlays` are usually complementary layers that would serve as additional information (such as places names labels).
 Both lists content based on available web services.
+For adding more services see :ref:`qgis.webappbuilder.baselayers`.

 .. note:: Selecting Base Layers or Overlays is entirely optional.